Theia (Oceanid): Mythology

 The Oceanid nymph Theia became the mother of the Cercopes, two mischievous impish thieves, by her own father Oceanus.
-When her sons stole from the hero Heracles, he seized and bound them and was about to kill them; Theia begged him to let her sons go.
-They were then transformed into either monkeys or stone.
+Their mother advised them not to provoke the brave Heracles, but when her sons stole from the hero, he seized and bound them and was about to kill them; Theia begged him to let her sons go.
+They were then transformed into either monkeys or stone (in some versions for trying to deceive Zeus).